 BOARD MEMBERS & STAFF

-Michelle Woerner: One of the founders of K9s 4 Mobility became an Assistance Dogs International Certified Instructor in 2002 after completing a three-year training program with an Assistance Dogs International Accredited Organization.
-She has been involved in the breeding, training and placement of Assistance Dogs since 1997.
-She has also served as a board member for the North American region to Assistance Dogs International since 2008.
-Michelle has continued to work with Assistance Dogs International as an Accreditation Assessor, traveling to many different organizations around the world.
+Michelle Woerner is one of the founders of K9s 4 Mobility became an Assistance Dogs International Certified Instructor in 2002 after completing a three-year training program with an Assistance Dogs International Accredited Organization.
+She has been involved in the breeding, training, and placement of Service Dogs since 1998.
+She has also served as a board member for the North American region of Assistance Dogs International since 2008.
+Michelle has continued working with Assistance Dogs International as an Accreditation Assessor, traveling to many different organizations worldwide.
 She is the CEO and Assistance Dogs International Certified Training Instructor for K9s 4 Mobility.

-Mom to Aspen and Mattie and an avid animal lover, she enjoys traveling with her husband Tom, loving her new granddaughter and volunteering at the K9s 4 Mobility facility.
+Mom to Aspen, Buddy, and Mattie and an avid animal lover, she enjoys traveling with her husband Tom, loving her new granddaughter and volunteering at the K9s 4 Mobility facility.
 Chris joined the K9s 4 Mobility board in January 2020.

 Dr. Tracie Caller is a native of Rock Springs, graduating from the University of Wyoming and attending medical school through the WWAMI program at the University of Washington.
 She works as a Neurologist at Cheyenne Regional Medical Center.
 In her spare time, she enjoys running and hiking with her two Belgian Tervurens.

 Joanna Vilos joined the K9s 4 Mobility board in January 2018.
-Joanna grew up in Worland, WY and received her B.A. from the University of Maryland and her J.D. from Harvard Law School.
-She is Senior Legal Counsel for Cheyenne Regional Medical Center and was previously a partner with Holland & Hart LLP in Cheyenne, where she focused primarily on employment law.
-In her spare time, Joanna enjoys traveling and going to Wyoming Cowboys games with her two children, ages 8 and 13.
+Joanna grew up in Worland, WY, and received her B.A. from the University of Maryland and her J.D. from Harvard Law School.
+She is Chief Legal and Human Resources Officer for Cheyenne Regional Medical Center and was previously a partner with Holland & Hart LLP in Cheyenne, where she focused primarily on employment law.
+In her spare time, Joanna enjoys traveling and going to Wyoming Cowboys games with her two children, ages 13 and 18.

 Joanna was a huge part of the successful Service Dog Law passed in Wyoming in 2017, donating her time to K9s 4 Mobility!